-This comes close on the heels of Niti Mayo’s 20-point plan of action which identifies 10 priority sports with a target to win 50 medals at the 2024 Olympics.
+This comes close on the heels of Niti Mayo’s 20-point plan of action, which identifies 10 priority sports with a target to win 50 medals at the 2024 Olympics.

-“While I glanced through media reports, one headline which caught my interest was about the Sports budget allocated to Agra school kids by the government which comes to 30 paise per student for approximately 3 lakh students.
-No wonder, with a budget allocation like this, India gets to witness the kind of performance we saw at Rio Olympics this year,” AIGF CEO Roland Landers told IANS.
+“While I glanced through media reports, one headline which caught my interest was about the Sports budget allocated to Agra school kids by the government, which comes to 30 paise per student for approximately 3 lakh students.
+No wonder, with a budget allocation like this, India gets to witness the kind of performance we saw at the Rio Olympics this year,” AIGF CEO Roland Landers told IANS.

-According to Landers, legalization of betting will help the government earn a revenue of Rs.19,000 crore per year which can then be utilized for training Indian athletes and for various talent development programs at the grassroots level Blog Express.
+According to Landers, the legalization of betting will help the government earn a revenue of Rs.19,000 crore per year which can then be utilized for training Indian athletes and for various talent development programs at the grassroots level Blog Express.